-As we celebrate Teacher´s Day soon, we cannot fail to make a stop to reflect, in a spirit of solidarity, on the situation that thousands of teachers live and feel today.
+As we celebrate Teachers´ Day soon, we cannot fail to make a stop to reflect in solidarity on the situation that thousands of teachers are going through and suffering today.
 Let us join them by extending our hands -extending not only our financial resources but also our pedagogical ones.
 May our reflection turn into actions.
-But it is also entirely appropriate to speak out, so that authorities may benefit them.
+Yet, it is also entirely appropriate to speak out, so that authorities may benefit them.
 We do know about the difficult situation of our country, we are all inside this difficult situation and, of course, so are our teachers.
 Through ethical, serious, intelligent and fair commitment to teaching practices we can contribute to changing education.
 Changes are achieved with a lot of hard work, changes are achieved with changes, and we should also go through changes in our minds and hearts.
 I think that we, the teachers, are called to bring about and become the agents of the historical changes necessary in the Peruvian education.

 Hugs, César -------- About the author: Professor at The Pontifical Catholic University of Peru, College of Education.
 Professor of Philosophy of Education -Theory of Education and Educational Trends, Professor of the course Socio-Emotional Skills for the Diploma majoring in Educational Orientation, Tutoring and School Coexistence – Professor at the Master of Education, of the Contemporary Curriculum Policies Seminar.
 Professor at Antonio Ruiz Montoya University.